Privacy policy and legal comments

 Website: www.stuermer-maschinen.de

-Any data subject may, at any time, contact our Data Protection Officer directly with all questions and suggestions concerning data protection.
+Any data subject can contact our data protection officer directly at any time with any questions or suggestions regarding data protection.

 We will only pass on your data to third parties within the framework of the statutory provisions or with the corresponding consent.
 Otherwise, data will not be disclosed to third parties unless we are obliged to do so by mandatory legal provisions (disclosure to external bodies such as supervisory authorities or law enforcement agencies).